 Let’s say you’re working with survey data sent in the form of multiple-choice questions.

-How would you test if survey responses were filled at random by certain individuals, as opposed to truthful selections?
+How would you test whether survey responses were filled out at random by certain individuals rather than truthfully selected?

-We know that the product costs 100 dollars per month, averages 10% in monthly churn, and the average customer sticks around for around 3.5 months.
+We know that the product costs 100 dollars per month, has an average monthly churn of 10%, and the average customer stays for around 3.5 months.

 Calculate the formula for the average lifetime value.